FTWinston/react-router-use-breadcrumbs/README.md

 ### Example: separate title

-The "last" crumb's title can be thought of as the "current page's" title.
-You might wish to [render it separate to the "main" breadcrumbs][4].
+The "last" crumb's title can be thought of as the title of the current page.
+You might wish to [render it separately from the "main" breadcrumb trail][4].

 This can be down using a single call to the `useBreadcrumbs` hook, or from multiple calls by separate components.